 TVs with OLED screens are pricey but they’ll give you the best contrast ratio (practically infinite) because they use a different technology than regular LED screens: OLED panels contain self-lightening pixels (Organic Light-Emitting Diodes) that can be controlled individually.
 In contrast, the pixels of regular LED screens are illuminated by a backlight.
 That’s the reason why OLED TVs offer crystal clear, superior picture quality.

 Because of the excellent contrast ratio, there’s no question that the vast majority of visually impaired seniors would have a better experience with OLED TVs.
 However, if you’re on a budget, just go with a normal LED TV and tweak the picture settings as you’ve read in the first part of the article.

-HDR stands for “high dynamic range”, and all it does is making visible small differences in brightness on the screen, so you’ll get more details in both darker and brighter areas of the picture.
-That’s why the scenes on an HDR TV are closer to real life experience.
+HDR stands for “high dynamic range”, and all it does is make visible small differences in brightness on the screen, so you’ll get more details in both darker and brighter areas of the picture.
+That’s why the scenes on an HDR TV are closer to real-life experience.
 The most popular HDR formats are HDR10 and Dolby Vision.

 So, do HDR TVs provide a better experience for seniors?